lukensmall/pkg_ping/README.md

 It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file and if run as root, will write it to disk.
-Compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() and unveil() is updated throughout.
+Compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() is updated throughout, while unveil(), because of how it is designed, creates all of the limits up front and takes away the possibility to run unveil() further.

-This program should works on OpenBSD versions 6.4+ and won't compile for earlier versions.
+This program should work on OpenBSD versions 6.4+ (Up to 6.6-beta as of this writing) and won't compile for earlier versions.

 It uses several commandline options: